Alberta Real Estate Commission Calculator 2026

 GST on Commission

-The above chart demonstrates the following: 7% for the first $100K of home’s price a 3% of the remaining balance above $100K.
-A 5% tax is applied to the total commission.
+The above chart demonstrates the following: 7% for the first $100K of the home's price and 3% of the remaining balance above $100K.
+A 5% GST is applied to the total commission.

 Buyer's agent commission:

-Alberta home buyers don’t usually pay any commission directly to their agents.
-Instead, the buyer’s agent’s commission comes from the total commission charged to the seller.
-Most of the time, this is 50% of the total commission.
-Some this is 50% of the total commission.
-Some eir commission back to their clients as a cashback rebate.
-On WOWA.ca, you can find agents who are willing to pay cashback.
-A buyer may have to pay a commission to their buyer agent if they agreed on a commission beforehand and none is provided by the seller, but this is rare and unlikely to happen.
+Alberta home buyers don't usually pay any commission directly to their agents.
+Instead, the buyer's agent's commission comes from the total commission charged to the seller.
+The MLS listing will include the amount of commission offered to the buyer's agent, but this information may be hidden from general users of the MLS.
+Some agents offer to give back a portion of their commission to their clients as a cashback rebate.
+A buyer may have to pay a commission to their buyer agent if they agreed on a commission beforehand and the seller provides none, but this is rare and unlikely to happen.

 Seller's agent commission: